dubreuia/intellij-plugin-save-actions/README.md

 # Intellij Save Actions Plugin

-Supports configurable, Eclipse like, save actions, including "organize imports", "reformat code", "rearrange code" and some quick fixes like "add / remove 'this' qualifier", etc. The plugin executes the configured actions when the file is synchronised (or saved) on disk.
+Supports configurable, Eclipse like, save actions, including "organize imports", "reformat code", "rearrange code", "compile file" and some quick fixes like "add / remove 'this' qualifier", etc. The plugin executes the configured actions when the file is synchronised (or saved) on disk.

 ## Features